xFireHide/converter/README.md

 # FireTools

 FireTools is a collection of small utilities built with Flask.
-The application exposes a set of tools such as PDF splitting, URL shortening, image and video conversion, and several YouTube helpers.
+The application exposes a set of tools such as PDF splitting, URL shortening, image, audio and video conversion, and several YouTube helpers.
 The tools are loaded dynamically as Flask blueprints from the `tools/` directory.

 ## Setup